Small Business Loans

 You can structure your loan in two ways: lump sum or lines of credit.
 Lump sums are more suitable if you need upfront cash to invest in one-time business initiatives like equipment purchases, business acquisitions, etc. Examples of business loans that offer lump sums are term loans, bridge loans, and equipment loans.
 An invoice financing can also be given as a lump sum.

 Lines of credit are a more viable choice for ongoing expenses, renovations, construction, and day-to-day expenses.
-It can also be used for emergency or unforeseen expenses like equipment repair or replacements.
+You can also use it for emergency or unforeseen expenses like equipment repair or replacements.

 Every lender is different.
-They may charge additional fees to their loan products, like origination, processing, prepayment, and termination fees.
-Be sure to check this with the lenders before moving forward with your business loan application process.
+They may charge additional fees for their loan products, such as origination, processing, prepayment, and termination fees.
+Be sure to check this with the lenders before proceeding with your business loan application.

-Some companies may also forego the loan application fees, which can significantly lower your loan’s overall costs.
+Some companies may also forego the loan application fees, significantly lowering your loan’s overall costs.
 Even if they typically charge these loans to regular borrowers, they may agree to waive the fees if you have collateral, stellar credit history, or have an existing relationship with the lender.
 The best way to know how to waive the fees is to ask the lenders directly.

-Customer support should always be one of your priorities when employing the services of a specific company.
-A small business loan is a big decision for the company, and therefore, you should be able to make sure that you can contact them anytime through different channels if you have questions or issues with your account.
+Customer support should always be a priority when comparing your options.
+Getting a small business loan is a big decision, so you can use different channels if you have questions or issues with your account.

 Financing companies should be available for inquiries through email, phone, or chat.
-Check the company website which channels they usually use.
+Check the company website to see which channels they usually use.
 You can also ask your friends or network what companies they can recommend and how good their customer support is.
-With that, you’ll have an idea of which companies offer the best and worst customer service, and make a more informed decision when it’s time.
+With that, you’ll know which companies offer the best and worst customer service and make a more informed decision when it’s time.

 It’s always a good thing to work with a lending company that offers a variety of small business loans.
-That way, when you need to cover a specific project or business initiative, you’ll be able to take out a loan that is aligned with your goal.
+That way, when you need to cover a specific project or business initiative, you can take out a loan aligned with your goal.
 For example, if your main goal is to add working capital, you can apply for working capital loans.

-If you have bad credit, it’s also worth considering if the company offers small business financing to companies with less than stellar credit scores.
-Some may offer merchant cash advances, working capital loans, business credit cards, unsecured business loans, or personal loans that make it easier for startups to qualify.
+If you have bad credit, it’s also worth considering whether the company offers business financing to companies with less-than-stellar credit.
+Online lenders usually offer merchant cash advances, working capital loans, business credit cards, unsecured business loans, or personal loans that make qualifying small businesses easier.

 If a company offers multiple loan options, chances are, you’ll be able to choose the best small business loans based on your current situation.